top of page

 Welcome!

-After studying Business Management at Berklee and spending more than a decade in finance, in 2012, I created the Anatoliah Confidence Experience — a focused 45-minute system designed to strengthen emotional awareness and decision making.
+After studying Business Management at Berklee, I created The Anatoliah Experience — an engaging 45-minute student presentation designed to strengthen decision-making and emotional growth.

-I firmly believe that confidence is not accidental.
-It is developed through reflection, awareness, and intentional choices.
-Yet many students are never taught how their internal dialogue influences their emotions — and how those emotions ultimately shape their decisions.
+I believe meaningful confidence is not accidental.
+It develops when students learn to recognize how their internal dialogue shapes their emotions — and how those emotions ultimately influence their choices.

 The Workshop